iway1/react-ts-form/www/docs/docs/usage/schema-collisions.md

 ## Dealing with collisions

-Some times you want multiple types of for the same zod schema type.
+Some times you may want to use multiple types for the same zod schema type.
 You can deal with collisions using `createUniqueFieldSchema`:

 ```tsx
 const PhoneNumberSchema = createUniqueFieldSchema(